lubuntu-team/manual/source/2/2.2/2.2.7/Okular.rst

 .. image:: Okular-config-general.png

 To have tabs for opening new files check the :guilabel:`Open new files in tabs`. checkbox.
 To switch to an existing tab if the file is already open check the :guilabel:`Switch to existing tab if file is already open` checkbox.
 To not obey DRM limitations uncheck the :guilabel:`Obey DRM limitations` checkbox.
 To reload a file if the file changes check the :guilabel:`Reload on file change` checkbox.
 To display right to left text check the :guilabel:`Right to left reading direction` checkbox.
 To not load in continous view by default uncheck the :guilabel:`Opn in continous mode by default` checkbox.
 To choose your default zoom change the :guilabel:`Default zoom` field.

+The :guilabel:`Accessability` tab has settings making this easier to read.
+To draw borders around links check the :guilabel:`Draw borders around links` checkbox.
+To change how the colors appear check the :guilabel:`Change colors` checkbox.
+To change how the colors appear use the :guilabel:`Color mode` menu.